 As a public land-grant institution, Washington State University values free publication of its research outputs.
 As such, the university requires graduate students to make electronic copies of their completed theses and dissertations (ETDs) available to the general public.
-For an overview of the entire ETD creation and submission process, please see these guidelines from the Graduate School.
+For an overview of the entire ETD creation and submission process, please see these guidelines (PDF) from the Graduate School.
 The following also outlines some key considerations when submitting an ETD.

 Doctoral students at WSU submit their dissertations to ProQuest/UMI, where they are indexed and made accessible via ProQuest's Dissertations and Theses database.
 Subsequently, dissertations are added to Research Exchange, Washington State University's institutional repository, where they are permanently maintained by the WSU Libraries.

 To get started, click on Upload Your Doctoral Dissertation.
 You will need to create an account in the UMI ETD Administrator system.
 Follow the guidelines provided by ProQuest and the WSU Graduate School (PDF).
 The following overview may be useful for understanding licensing options, embargoes, and copyright in relation to the ETD submission process.